Conditions6 min read·Updated 10 May 2026

 Diabetic kidney disease (DKD)

 Diabetes is the leading cause of CKD in the UK.
-The combination of tight glycaemic control, blood pressure under 130/80, an SGLT2 inhibitor where appropriate, and a kidney-conscious diet has been shown to slow progression in NICE NG28 and NG203.
+The combination of tight glycaemic control, blood pressure under 130/80, an SGLT2 inhibitor where appropriate, and a evidence-based diet has been shown to slow progression in NICE NG28 and NG203.

 Practical UK checklist for Supplements for Diabetic Nephropathy